inkytonik/dsinfo/README.md

 * the name of the method we want to call.

 `makeWithName` works as follows.
-It looks for a `val` or `def` whose definition is exactly macro invocation.
+It looks for a `val` or `def` whose definition is exactly the macro invocation.
 If such a definition is found, the name of the defined `val` or `def` is extracted.
 Otherwise, the name of the macro is used as the default name.